 Ministries of Finance are not yet fully utilizing their powers to drive sustainable, inclusive and resilient growth.
 Strengthening their role in climate-related policymaking will require substantial changes to governance and in-house functions.
-They will need to take steps to support national climate strategies and investment plans and to mainstream climate action into their core policy and financing functions, including through the budget, tax system and financial system.
-To do this, Ministries of Finance will need to strengthen their mandates and build the necessary leadership, coordination, staffing and analytical capabilities through far-sighted organizational reforms.
+This will require Ministries of Finance to take further steps to mainstream climate action into their organizational strategies and core policy areas, including through reforming macroeconomic strategy, reforming fiscal policy through budget and tax, and reforming financing and the financial system.
+To do this, Ministries of Finance will need to strengthen their mandates and build the necessary leadership, coordination, staffing, skills and analytical capabilities through far-sighted organizational reforms.